 Simplified procedure values (SPVs)

-If the goods are not imported on ‘consignment’, for example, they have been the subject of a sale between a buyer & seller for the purposes of establishing a Method 1 transaction value under the provisions of Article 29 of the Customs Code, they can not be entered to the revised SPV system to determine a customs value.
+If the goods are not imported on ‘consignment’, for example, they have been the subject of a sale between a buyer & seller for the purposes of establishing a Method 1 transaction value under the provisions of Article 70 of the UCC, they can not be entered to the revised SPV system to determine a customs value.
 The actual transaction value (Method 1) must be used.

 Products covered by the scheme